QA Engineers: Your Tools Are Fine. Your Orchestration Layer Is Missing

 Executive Summary

-If you're a QA or test engineer, you already know how to write tests.
+If you are a QA or test engineer, you already know how to write tests.
 You know your tools, you understand coverage, and you have opinions about what good looks like.
-The problem isn't the testing.
+The problem is not the testing.
 The problem is everything around it.
+Most QA teams are not missing better tools, they are missing the test orchestration layer that sits above them.

 Logs that disappear when pods crash.
 Artifacts lost after failed runs.
-Failures you can't reproduce because the environment that produced them is already gone.
+Failures you cannot reproduce because the environment that produced them is already gone.
 Time spent debugging infrastructure instead of debugging tests.

-You're a quality engineer being used as an infrastructure janitor.
+You are a quality engineer being used as an infrastructure janitor.
 And the reason that keeps happening is not a tooling gap.
-It's an orchestration gap.
+It is an orchestration gap.

 What QA engineers are actually missing

-The tools QA engineers use, k6, Playwright, Cypress, Selenium, Postman, are good at what they do.
-The problem isn't the tools.
-The problem is that there's no system above them.
+The tools QA engineers use (k6, Playwright, Cypress, Selenium, Postman) are good at what they do.
+The problem is not the tools.
+The problem is that there is no system above them.

 When tests are triggered and managed inside CI/CD pipelines, the pipeline becomes the de facto orchestration layer.
 It was never designed for that job.
 CI pipelines are built to move code through stages at speed, not to manage test execution as a discipline.